Design and Planning

 If the hair follicles are long and thick, a human eye can perceive hair density at 30% as well as 100%.
 So this means that in order to have a natural-looking result, approximately 60-80 hair follicles are sufficient for 1 square cm.

-Even in situations of severe hair loss such as type (6 and 7), approximately 6,000 grafts can be removed in 2 or 3 sessions.
-With what you would get a sufficient amount for the result to be natural.
+Even in situations of severe hair loss such as type 6 and 7, approximately 6,000 grafts can be removed in 2 or 3 sessions.
+This way, you would get a sufficient amount for the result to be natural.

-The design of the frontal line is one of the most important points so that the hair transplant has a natural result.
+The design of the front line is one of the most important points to get result that looks natural.

-Patient photos taken before hair loss can be very useful for re-designing your frontal line as you had previously.
+Patients’ photos taken before hair loss can be very useful to re-design your front line the same as it was before.

-Points to consider in the design of the frontal line: (more severe cases)
+Points to consider when designing the front line: (for more severe cases)

-- There are differences between the skin where the hair grows and the skin of the forehead in terms of color and thickness.
+- There are differences between the skin where the hair grows and the skin of the forehead in terms of colour and thickness.

-- While the skin of the forehead moves when the eyebrows are moved, the front line does not move.
+- While the skin on the forehead moves when the eyebrows move, the front line does not move.

 - The front implantation line can be designed as a triangle, oval or straight, according to the patient’s request and the aesthetic surgeon’s criteria.

-For severe cases, such as type (6 and 7), in which the donor area is limited, the recipient area can be reduced in order to have a more dense and natural appearance.
-Thus the front implantation line can be placed a little higher than normal.
+For severe cases, such as type 6 and 7 in which the donor area is limited, the recipient area can be reduced in order to have a more dense and natural appearance.
+The front implantation line can thus be placed a little higher than usual.

 The front implantation line should never be designed in an artificial way.

 For a natural look, the front hairline should have a good graft density.
-Grafts containing 1 hair are reserved for the first line , because this makes the result natural.
+Grafts containing 1 strand of hair are reserved for the first line as it makes the result more natural-looking.